dmarx/ai-themed-card-game/README.md

 a model can only realize its influence by being utilized, so players are incentivized to release public models to give them more opportunity to be used

+track training progress for each model independently with a per-model progress bar reminiscent of `tqdm`

 ## III.?
 SOTA Chasing

 what: some single model or small set of models is granted "SOTA" status.